material-motion/material-motion/specifications/runtime/feature_state_transition.md

 ## Overview

-This feature enables the description of motion along a *normalized* segment of time.
+This feature enables the description of a transition between two states.

 ## MVP Specification